ITstreet1/WHITEBoard-DevKit-C/README.md

 ### LiPo charging meter

 There are two resistors, 22K and 5.6K as a voltage divider.
 They are tied to a GPIO01, which is Analog pin A0.
-As for RGB and BTN, under WHITEBoard Saola, there is a solder jumper.
+As for RGB, under WHITEBoard DevKitC, there is a solder jumper.
 You can choose if you want to use GPIO01 on the header, or to measure battery voltage level.

 ## Power